unitaryfund/mitiq/docs/source/guide/guide-folding.rst

 If `G` is the entire circuit, we call it `global folding`.

-In ``mitiq``, folding functions input a circuit and a *stretch* (or *stretch factor*), i.e., a floating point value which corresponds to how many gates to fold in the circuit.
+In ``mitiq``, folding functions input a circuit and a *stretch* (or *stretch factor*), i.e., a floating point value which corresponds to how much the length of the circuit is approximately scaled.
 The minimum stretch is one (which corresponds to folding no gates), and the maximum stretch is three (which corresponds to folding all gates).

-For intermediate stretch values, there is a degree of freedom for which gates to fold first.
-As such, ``mititq`` defines several local folding methods.

 =============================================
 Local folding methods
 =============================================

+For local folding, there is a degree of freedom for which gates to fold first.
+As such, ``mititq`` defines several local folding methods.

 We introduce three folding functions: